 Inner box, minimum size 18 x 18 x 8 inches, either single or double corrugated.

 Outer box, minimum size: 24 x 24 inches, 14

 Double corrugated, triple wall is MANDATORY for the outer box.
-24 x 24 x 24 adjustable height boxes can often be sourced from FedEx and UPS customer counters.
+24 x 24 x 24 adjustable height boxes can often be sourced from most FedEx and UPS customer counters.
 U-Haul has a nice quality 24 x 24 x 20 inch double corrugated triple-wall box, link here:

 Recommended Packing materials, most any combination of these may be used:

 Medium to heavy duty (synthetic foam) packing "peanuts", about 4 to 6 cubit feet.
 AVOID Starch "Tater-Tots" style peanuts which are heavy and needlessly add weight, and tend to be a little too soft for this application.

 Bubble-wrap, 1/2 inch bubble size or larger, about 50 feet is typically required.

 Or Versa-Pak (foam in place), Insta-Pak (expanding foam-packs) and similar "molded foam in place" systems can work well, when properly implemented.

 DO NOT USE ANY HOUSEHOLD LINENS including but not limited to: No comforters, sleeping bags, pillows, quilts, cushions, bath towels, none of that stuff.
 It's simply inferior for packing heavy transceivers and provides ZERO crush-resistance G-force protection.

 Box sealing tape: 2 to 3 mil minimum thickness by 2 or more inches in width.